 Between days 25 and 45 of the loan process, you should have your “closing,” at which time your lender “funds” the loan (to the seller of the property you are purchasing) in the form of a cashier’s check, a draft, or a wire; your lending institution then receives title* to the property you have purchased.

-This is the point at which you, the borrower, completes the loan process and actually buys your property.
+This is the point at which you, the borrower, complete the loan process and actually buy your property.